Incremental Stability and Performance Analysis of Discrete-Time Nonlinear Systems using the LPV Framework: Example

-where $x_\mr{c}$ is the state of the controller, $u_\mr{c}$ is the input to the controller and $y_\mr{c}$ is the output of the controller.
+where $x_\mr{c}$ is the state, $u_\mr{c}$ is the input and $y_\mr{c}$ is the output of the controller.
 For the LTI controller, $B_\mr{c} = $, $C_\mr{c} = -0.5$ and $D_\mr{c} = $ are chosen, corresponding to a PID controller.
 The closed-loop interconnection of plant and controller is given in Fig. \ref{fig:clp}, where $K$ is the DT LTI controller \eqref{eq:dtcontroller}, $G$ is the discretized unbalanced disk dynamics \eqref{eq:dtubdisk}, $w$ is the input disturbance and $z$ the angle of the disk.
 The controller $K$ in this configuration can be thought of as a PID controller for regulation of the disk angle at zero and rejection of constant input disturbances.
 The closed-loop interconnection results in a system of the form \eqref{eq:nl}.